 Heal More Than Just the Treated Area

 On top of listening to your body, you also have to be able to provide for it.
-If you’ve committed to receiving a stem cell treatment and spent the money to perform it, then why not do everything possible to make sure it works?
+If you’ve committed to receiving treatment and spent the money to receive it, then why not do everything possible to make sure it works?

-Those who are interested in Stem Cell Therapy will benefit if they also focus on improving overall health and recovery.
-Patients have a 90-day post-procedural window to provide any advantage they can and do whatever it is they can to aid their stem cells.
-If you decide to get a stem cell procedure done, then it’s time to muster up the attitude and rehabilitate the body as well – for example learn how to reeducate those muscles that are is inhibited, stretch what is tight, and strengthen what is weak.
+Those who are interested in regenerative therapies will benefit if they also focus on improving overall health and recovery.
+Patients have a 90-day post-procedural window to provide any advantage they can and do whatever it is they can to aid their recovery.
+If you decide to get a regenerative therapy done, then it’s time to muster up the attitude and rehabilitate the body as well – for example learn how to reeducate those muscles that are is inhibited, stretch what is tight, and strengthen what is weak.

 The goals are to regenerate the site of injury or damage, restore function of the grafted site and its associated structures, and improve the quality of life.
 So don’t be surprised if your doctor has further recommendations that may help.
 As these rehabilitation steps are accomplished, pain-free activity should increase.

 Typically, after 2 weeks we will see you on a follow-up visit.
 We will evaluate your progress and tell you if additional or more aggressive care is needed.
-In an ideal world, a Stem Cell Therapy treatment will have reached its full potential within 90 days, or 3 months.
+In an ideal world, regenerative therapy treatment will have reached its full potential within 90 days, or 3 months.
 It’s during this time that we will work most closely with the patient to help ensure that they get the greatest improvement possible.